 Antimicrobial Resistance and Control uses the “standard” model of peer review, single blind.
-Reviewers know the Author’s identity, but authors do not know the Authors identity.
+Reviewers know the Author’s identity, but Authors do not know the Reviewer's identity.
 Although this may make our Reviewers less accountable, it gives our Reviewers the freedom to give an open, honest assessment of the work without fear of damaging current and future professional relationships.

 Peer Review – a Brief ‘How To’

 First things first, you do not have to accept every single invitation sent to you.
 You should always ask yourself:

 1) Do you have the time to do this review?

 2) Do you have the knowledge of the topic (or at least the topic for part of the article)?

 3) Do you have any conflicts of interest?

 If you choose to accept an invitation to review an article, please remember that in order to provide the fairest and most useful analysis of a manuscript, it is suggested you read it three times, making notes of different elements at each stage and whether they are minor or major flaws.

 First read.
 Get an overall impression.
 What is the manuscript trying to say and how well does it support this?
 Are there any fatal flaws? .
 If you notice a fatal flaw, you need not continue to the next steps – if the method is flawed or they’ve skipped an entire section it may be appropriate to reject without any further review.
 If the flaw isn’t fatal, please move on to the second read.

 Second read.
 This is to assess the details of the research; identify the major and minor flaws in the methodology, analysis and conclusions.
 Do the conclusions answer questions raised in the introduction?